 Node Status and Level Operations

 Suppose you are inside a running component script, to access a node inside the current script use

 Activating and Deactivating a Node

 A node is activated by default.
 It's activation state can be changed in code by setting the node's

 active property and switching the active and closed states of the node in the editor have the same effect.
 When a node is down, all its components will be disabled.
 At the same time, all its child nodes and components on the child nodes will also be disabled.
 It should be noted that when child nodes are disabled, their

 active properties are not changed, so they will return to their original state when the parent node is reactivated.

 In other words,

-active is actually the activation state of the node itself, and whether the node is currently active depends on its parent node.
+active actually represents the active state of the node itself, and whether this node current can be activated depends on its parent node.
 And if it is not in the current scene, it cannot be activated.
-We can determine whether it is currently active through the read-only property
+We can use the read-only property

 this.node.active = true;